-In order for the WCS to be able to discover and manage access points, the WLAN switch and its operational status must both be enabled.
-However, before you enable the WLAN switch, set the correct country code for the switch so that the access points can only operate in the modes permitted in your country.
+In order for the Unified Switch to be able to discover and manage access points, the WLAN switch and its operational status must both be enabled.
+The WLAN component is enabled by default.

+When you access the switch user interface, make sure you set the correct country code for the switch so that the access points can only operate in the modes permitted in your country.
 The default country code is US for operation in the United States.